zajichek/zajichek/_codex_suggestions/03_blog_post_template_and_seo_recommendations.md

 ### Sequential implementation steps
 1. Before publishing, inspect the target post's front matter.
 2. Confirm the rendered page appears or stays hidden as intended.
-3. Check the homepage listing and RSS feed after rendering.
+3. Check the homepage listing, RSS feed, sitemap, and any `llms.txt` output after rendering.
-4. Check sitemap output if the post should be public.
+4. Check that draft posts remain excluded from public discovery outputs.

 ### Risk / possible site issues
 Changing dates can reorder the homepage and RSS feed.
-Removing `draft: true` can publish unfinished content.
+Removing `draft: true` can publish unfinished content and make it eligible for generated discovery files.

 ### How to verify
-Render the site and inspect the homepage listing, `index.xml`, and `_site/sitemap.xml`.
+Render the site and inspect the homepage listing, `index.xml`, `_site/sitemap.xml`, and `_site/llms.txt` if LLM output is enabled.